browserengineering/book/book/invalidation.md

 *Invalidating `previous`*: Add support for [the `insertBefore` method][insertbefore-mdn] if you [haven't already](scripts.md#exercises).
-Like `appendChild`, this method only modifies the `children` field in minor ways, and we want to skip rebuilding layout objects if we can.
-However, this method also changes the `previous` field of a layout object; protect that field on all block-mode `BlockLayout`s and then apply this optimization to avoid rebuilding as much of the layout tree as possible.
+Like with `appendChild`, we want to skip rebuilding layout objects if we can.
+However, this method can also change the `previous` field of layout objects; protect that field on all block-mode `BlockLayout`s and then avoid rebuilding as much of the layout tree as possible.

 [insertbefore-mdn]: https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore